 Administrative Secretary Mary Ann Herrick’s goal is to have all of the City of Circle Pine’s records on Laserfiche before she retired in a year.
 That’s a tall order, considering the city, located 15 miles north of Minneapolis, MN, has boxes of files stored back to its incorporation in the 50s.
 “It’s all about document retention,” Herrick said.

 Space was limited in the offices of the City of Circle Pines.
 So, there were a limited number of filing cabinets available for storing critical documents.
 The City was forced to move their paper documents to storage boxes.
 And not having adequate for the boxes, they ended up not only in the closets but under desks and even stacked in the hallway.

-You can image how difficult that made finding a document that you needed.
-Hours were wasted each month, storing, moving and finding documents.
+You can imagine how difficult that made finding a document that you needed.
+Hours were wasted each month, storing, moving, and finding documents.
 Mary Ann did not want to pass these problems down to her predecessor.

-In 1997 Laserfiche was installed and Mary Ann began the huge task of scanning all of their important paper documents such as minutes, agenda and resolutions.
-She said, “it went much faster that I thought is was going to take.
+In 1997 Laserfiche was installed and Mary Ann began the huge task of scanning all of their important paper documents such as minutes, agenda, and resolutions.
+She said, “it went much faster than I thought it was going to take.
 When I hit the scan button, all the scanned documents were stored in Laserfiche will all the critical data I needed to find them in the future.
-Laserfiche and our scanner was so fast, it really gave me a workout trying to keep up.” ” I have to say Laserfiche is fun”
+Laserfiche and our scanner were so fast, it really gave me a workout trying to keep up.
+I have to say Laserfiche is fun.”

 When Mary Ann retired most of the boxes had disappeared from the hallways and office areas.
 She was able to see her goal achieved before she retired.